Aeldit/CTMSelector/docs/CONTROLS.md

 ### Icon Path

-The `icon_path` field is very similar but there is one major difference: the identifier (here `minecraft`) MUST be followed by a `:` instead of a `/`.
-If you don't do this, the game will most likely crash.

-It must point to a `.png` file
+The path to the texture Identifier, it must point to a `.png` file

 ### Enabled (optional)